arun-praveen-d-58/Fire-Fighting-Rover-Robot/README.md

 # Fire Fighting Rover Robot

+## Contributors:
+1.Naveen Kumar V <br>
+2.Sam Daniel M <br>
+3.Arun Praveen D <br>

- &emsp; I have created a Fire Fighting Robot, the mechanism used for locomotion is called Rocker-Bogie mechanism that are been used in designing Mars rovers.It can climb over the obstacles using this mechanism.
-I have tried my level best to make it a multi-disciplinary project.
+ &emsp; We have created a Fire Fighting Robot, the mechanism used for locomotion is called Rocker-Bogie mechanism that are been used in designing Mars rovers.It can climb over the obstacles using this mechanism.
+We have tried my level best to make it a multi-disciplinary project.
 Since this is just a prototype, it's a cost efficient one.
 It uses Flame sensors to detect fire and uses water pump to spray water over fire prone areas.

 ## Parts used: